How Powerful are Shallow Neural Networks with Bandlimited Random Weights?: Conclusion and Discussion

-In this paper, we study the lower bound of shallow neural nets' approximation error with random weights.
-In particular, we investigate the impact and limitation of randomness on the network's expressivity power.
-Our theoretical results show that the lower bound of training error of a random network may not be zero if one does not correctly choose the range/distribution (determined by a scalar $\lambda$) of the hidden parameters in advance.
-Our results hold when under the condition of bandwidth limitation, which is a stochastical limitation with finite variation and is also valid when the proposal distribution is fully supported, such as normal distribution.
-This finding contradicts the common saying that a shallow, random neural network is always a universal approximator regardless of the choice of hidden weights.
+In this paper, we examine the lower bound on the approximation error of shallow neural networks with random weights.
+Specifically, we explore the impact and limitations of randomness on the network's capacity for expression.
+Our theoretical findings indicate that the lower bound on the approximation error of a random network may not be zero if the range/distribution of hidden parameters is not appropriately selected in advance.
+Our results are based on the assumption of bandwidth limitation, which is a form of stochastic limitation that includes a finite variation, and are also valid when the proposed distribution is fully supported, such as a normal distribution.

-Our study can be generally viewed as the very first step in a road that could take us to understand far better the feasibility and effectiveness of neural nets with random weights.
-More in-depth analysis, either for deep neural nets or further improvements with much tighter bounds, is highly expected.
-More broadly, a complete theory for explaining when and why neural nets with random weights are workable or not is meaningful for this research topic.
-However, technically, it cannot limit itself to a simple shallow architecture case, as studied in this paper.
-Since we only focus on the theoretical analysis, what is missing in our work is the development of advanced algorithms to build random neural nets with guaranteed universal approximation power.